-When referring to search engine optimisation, that you are optimising for Google is inherently understood.
+When referring to search engine optimization, that you are optimizing for Google is inherently understood.
 While there are moves to gear keywords and pages for Bing and Yahoo, Google remains the dominant force.
 In the number two spot is Facebook.
 In fact, Facebook is the second largest referral source for video.
-If video is an integral component of your business SEO strategy, gearing up for Facebook is a great idea and a potential wellspring.
+If the video is an integral component of your business SEO strategy, gearing up for Facebook is a great idea and a potential wellspring.

 Keyword tagging, creating a video landing page, embedding video into a profile, and other strategies can help businesses and sites gain much-needed exposure and get more “likes.”